Insanely Delicious Homemade Fried Yucca

 Serving Suggestions

-Yucca fries are often served with salsa rosada, ketchup, mayonnaise and Costa Rican chimichurri.
+Fried yucca is often served with salsa rosada, ketchup, mayonnaise and Costa Rican chimichurri.
 I like to serve them in place of French Fries, like with a burger or chicken tenders.
+On restaurant menus, they will sometimes come with guacamole or refried black beans.

 Substitutions

 There aren’t a ton of substitutions for this recipe.
-You can substitute potatoes for the yuca, but then you basically have fat French fries.
+You can substitute potatoes for the fried yucca, but then you basically have fat French fries.

 You can, however, use any oil that you want for frying- vegetable oil, canola oil, avocado oil, etc. You can use either sea salt or regular salt to season the fries.